Lucaterre/semanticat/README.md

 There are different XML export solutions :

-- `annotations inline (based on characters offsets)` (TEI specific): This export uses standoff converter and uses the positions of annotations in the text to produce output.
-It is precise but sometimes it takes time.
+- `annotations inline (based on characters offsets)` (TEI specific): This export mode uses standoff-converter and uses the position of annotations in the text to produce an output.
+It is precise but sometimes it takes a lot of time.
-- `annotations to controlaccess level` (EAD specific): This export tags annotations in a level of type <controlaccess>.
+- `annotations to controlaccess level` (EAD specific): This export mode inserts tags annotations in a level of type <controlaccess>.
-- `annotations inline (based on surface form matching)` (TEI & EAD): This export uses the surface shape of annotated mentions to tag the output.
-It is fast but sometimes less precise.
+- `annotations inline (based on surface form matching)` (TEI & EAD): This export mode uses the surface form of annotated mentions to tag the output.
+It is fast but sometimes less precise (correct your document before export it).

-- `annotations in JSON`: This export allows you to keep track of your annotations in a JSON format and import it directly into the annotation view.
+- `annotations in JSON`: This export allows to keep track annotations in a JSON format.
+Import this directly into the annotation view.

 ## :crying_cat_face: Bug reports